Last modified: December 30, 2025

 This article is written in: 🇺🇸

-One of the key components of VTK is its extensive range of filters and algorithms, which are designed to process, manipulate, and generate data objects.
+One of the major components of VTK is its extensive range of filters and algorithms, which are designed to process, manipulate, and generate data objects.
 Here’s an overview of how these filters and algorithms function and their significance:

 I. Purpose and Functionality